objectionary/news.eolang.org/_posts/2023/10/2023-10-20-comparison-of-floating-zeros.md

 author: c71n93
 ---

-Due to the peculiarities of working with data in EO, an interesting quirk arises when comparing `0.0` and `-0.0`.
-The fact is that in EO these two values are not equal.
+Due to the peculiarities of working with data in EO, an interesting quirk had been arising when comparing `0.0` and `-0.0.` The fact is that in EO, these two values were not considered equal until we made changes.

-This short blog post provides a simplified explanation of number encodings and how the comparison of `0.0` and `-0.0` takes place in EO and other popular programming languages.
+Until recently, the comparison of `0.0` and `-0.0` in EO didn't work like in other languages, but we changed that.
+This short blog post provides a simplified explanation of number encodings, how such comparison takes place in popular programming languages, and how we changed this comparison in EO to meet the standard.

 ### Why do we have two zeros?